-- Rented passenger and commercial vehicles (excluding taxis and limousines).
+- Rented passenger vehicles (excluding taxis and limousines).
 Certain limitations may apply and will be determined at the time of service.

 - Dual wheel licensed motorhomes, campers, fifth-wheel trailers, and the following types of trailers: travel, unloaded horse, snowmobile, utility and boat (eligible for towing, extrication and tire service with Plus RV Membership; light service can be provided with Basic Membership)